cifanip/portfolio/cases/04_hidden_markov_models/index.md

 Given the model $\lambda = (A,B,\pi)$ and a sequence of observations $\theta$, find and optimal state sequence for the underlying Markov process.
 Here, we aim to compute the hidden state sequence that underlies the observed process.

 Here, we have different interpretations of "optimal".
-In the HHM sense, we select the most probale state at each sequence location.
-Differently, the so-called dynamic programming selecs the state sequence having the maximum probability.
+In the HHM sense, we select the most probable state at each sequence location.
+Differently, the so-called dynamic programming selects the state sequence having the maximum probability.
 In either case, the solution algorithm goes through a $\beta$*-pass* (see [^1] for details).
-As fotr the $\alpha$-pass, a conveninet manipulation of (1.4) allows to retain the favaurable complexity.
+As for the $\alpha$-pass, a convenient manipulation of (1.4) allows to retain the favourable complexity.

 ### Problem 3

 Given an observation sequence $\theta$ and dimensions $N$ and $M$, find the model $\lambda = (A,B,\pi)$ that maximizes the probability of $\theta$.

-This problem is often ecountered in practise.
+This problem is often encountered in practise.
 All one is given is a sequence of observations from real-world data.
-It is hoped that the problem fits well within the HMM framwork such that, after having learned $\lambda = (A,B,\pi)$ from data, one can uncover the underlying hidden state sequence.
-Through an algorithm that re-estimates the model iteratively, maximizaion of $P(\theta ; \lambda)$ is achieved.
+It is hoped that the problem fits well within the HMM framework such that, after having learned $\lambda = (A,B,\pi)$ from data, one can uncover the underlying hidden state sequence.
+Through an algorithm that re-estimates the model iteratively, maximization of $P(\theta ; \lambda)$ is achieved.
 The interested reader is referred to [^1] for implementation details.

 ## 2. Computations